HeshanKarunaratne/aws/README.md

     - AWS Encryption SDK
         - If we need to encrypt data in general in client side use AWS Encryption SDK

+49 .
+AWS Lambda Layers - Sharing Code Between Lambda Functions
+- Lambda layer is an archive that can contain additional code or other content.
+A layer can contain libraries, a custom runtime, data, or configuration files.
+- Local development doesn't have access to lambda layers
+- When lambda layer is updated we need to change the version number as well.
+Need a solution to overcome that as well

 #AWS Theories

 1 .
 What is Cloud Computing